aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 # Implementing a target adapter

 The main activity of a target adapter is to write the data to a service or local target.
 The SFC core sends the data to be written to the configured target adapters.
-The core itself is not aware of the actual target adapter.The implementation of a target adapter will receivece the data and its specific configuration data, to translate to execute target-specific API or service calls to write the data.
+The core itself is not aware of the actual target adapter.The implementation of a target adapter will receive the data and its specific configuration data, to translate to execute target-specific API or service calls to write the data.

 For JVM implementations the SFC core defines the following interface: